linode/docs/docs/email/running-a-mail-server.md

   name: Linode
   email: docs@linode.com
 description: 'Our guide to running a mail server on your Linode.'
+og_description: 'This guide explains how to install a mail server on your Linode and create mail accounts for your own domains'
-keywords: ["mail server", "linode guide", "running a mail server", "linode quickstart guide"]
+keywords: ["mail server", "linode guide", "running a mail server", "Self-host Mail"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 aliases: ['mailserver/']
-modified: 2014-04-13
+modified: 2017-01-17
 modified_by:
   name: Alex Fornuto
 published: 2013-06-05
 title: Running a Mail Server
 ---

-If you've followed along with the quick start guides up to this point, you've managed to [install Linux](/docs/getting-started), [secure your Linode](/docs/securing-your-server), and [start hosting a website](/docs/hosting-website).
-Now it's time to set up email.
-This guide explains how to install a mail server on your Linode and create mail accounts for your own domains.
+This guide provides an overview of installing a mail server on your Linode and create mail accounts for your own domains.
 First, we'll help you decide whether to run your own mail server or let a third-party mail service handle it for you.
 Then we'll show you how a mail server works, present common mail server configurations, and provide basic instructions for getting a mail server up and running.

 ![Running a Mail Server](/docs/assets/mail_server_tg.png "Running a Mail Server")